rchakode/oneinsight/README.md

 Here the pooling script must be operational.

 The oneInsight frontend requires a working web server.
-Covering all the possible web servers is outside of the scope of this guide, we'll focus on a deployment under an Apache Web server or using the Python SimpleHTTPServer module (for test purpose only).
+Covering all the possible web servers is out of the scope of this guide, we'll focus on a deployment under an Apache Web server or using the Python SimpleHTTPServer module (for test purpose only).